MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 ---
-title: "Connect to your remote Linux computer  in Visual Studio | Microsoft Docs"
+title: "Connect to your remote Linux computer  in Visual Studio"
-description: "How to connect to a remote Linux machine from inside a Visual Studio C++ project." ms.custom: "" ms.date: "07/20/2018" ms.technology: ["cpp-linux"] ms.tgt_pltfrm: "Linux" ms.topic: "conceptual" ms.assetid: 5eeaa683-4e63-4c46-99ef-2d5f294040d4
+description: "How to connect to a remote Linux machine from inside a Visual Studio C++ project." ms.date: "07/20/2018" ms.assetid: 5eeaa683-4e63-4c46-99ef-2d5f294040d4
-author: "mikeblome"
-ms.author: "mblome"
-ms.workload: ["cplusplus", "linux"]
 ---

 # Connect to Your remote Linux computer